 Prior to joining UTS, Dr Huang was the leader of Human-Data Interaction Program at Swinburne Data Science Research Institute.
 1) Working with interactive visualisations, the program is looking to facilitate the interaction between: analysts and data - for knowledge discovery, and the communication of analytic findings to stakeholders - for decision making, aiming to enhance the presence of the human-in-the loop in data analytics.
-2) Exploring how traditional data-driven techniques can be combined with interactive visualisations, the program team are focused on ways that human creativity and innovation can become integral components of sustainable data analytics.
+2) Exploring how traditional data-driven techniques, such as those from machine learning and statistics, can be combined with interactive visualisations, the program team are focused on ways that human creativity and innovation can become integral components of sustainable data analytics.
 3) In collaboration with industry partners, projects are delivering compelling visualisations, effective interactions, optimum analytic methods and solid engineering, transforming research findings and data insights into positive impact in application domains such as health, biology, business, finance, social science, education and manufacturing.

 - Guiding Students with “Remote Hands” for Electronics Troubleshooting in Undergraduate Units, CSIRO ON Innovations- Science and Industry Endowment Fund (SIEF), 2019